Driving a Car in France

-New Zealand – the process is completed online though this site.
+New Zealand – the process is completed online through this site.
 The cost is NZ$38.

 United Kingdom – completed in person at any post office.
-The costs is £5.50.
+The cost is £5.50.

 United States of America – completed in person or via mail through the American Automobile Association or the American Automobile Touring Alliance.
 The cost is US$20.

-Travelling on the autoroutes means negotiating the toll booths that you will encounter periodically.
+Traveling on the autoroutes means negotiating the toll booths that you will encounter periodically.
 Typically you will go through a gate at the beginning of the road and take a ticket.
 This is all done automatically and there are no manned booths and no payment at this point.
-Once you exit that section of road or get to the end of that particular section, you then go through a second booth where you pay based on the distance you have travelled.
-To get an estimate of a toll for a particular route you can enter your start and end points on this website.
+Once you exit that section of road or get to the end of that particular section, you then go through a second booth where you pay based on the distance you have traveled.
+To get an estimate of a toll for a particular route you can enter your start and endpoints on this website.

-There are three ways of paying the toll being electronic tag, credit card or cash.
-As a visitor you generally wont have a vehicle with a tag so credit card and cash will be your options.
+There are three ways of paying the toll being electronic tag, credit card, or cash.
+As a visitor, you generally won’t have a vehicle with a tag so credit card and cash will be your options.
 The booths are marked for the types of payment they accept.
-Booths that accept electronic tag only are marked with a “t” for télépéage so stay clear of them.
+Booths that accept electronic tags only are marked with a “t” for télépéage so stay clear of them.
 Booths marked with a green arrow accept all payment types and are a safe bet.
-You will also see booths marked with a credit card symbol which accept card only.
+You will also see booths marked with a credit card symbol that accept card only.
 We discovered the hard way that international credit cards may not work in booths so it is safest to have cash available to pay until you know your card does in fact work and stick to the lanes with the green arrow.

-Drivers must be 21 or over to hire a car and hold a valid drivers licence.
+Drivers must be 21 or over to hire a car and hold a valid driver’s license.
 All major airports have car rental desks as do some of the larger train stations and ferry ports.
 Vehicles can be returned to other European countries but will you be charged a fee to do so.
 Returns within France attract no additional fees making one-way hires feasible.

 Like many things booking well in advance ensures you get the best prices and the vehicle you need.
-In busy holiday periods you may find a reductions in the models available.
-Online is generally cheaper than approaching a desk directly, even for a last minute hire.
+In busy holiday periods, you may find less of a choice in the models available.
+Online is generally cheaper than approaching a desk directly, even for a last-minute hire.

 An alternative to hiring a car in France is leasing a car which can prove cheaper, especially for longer periods.
-The scheme is endorsed by the French government and was started to promote tourism in the country and help car companies have a supply of near new, but second hand, vehicles to sell.
-In France you can lease a brand new Peugeot, Renault or Citroen vehicle for your trip.
+The scheme is endorsed by the French government and was started to promote tourism in the country and help car companies have a supply of near-new, but second hand, vehicles to sell.
+In France, you can lease a brand new Peugeot, Renault, or Citroen vehicle for your trip.
 The rental includes pick up and return of the vehicle at specific destinations within France.
 Vehicles can be returned outside France for an additional fee.
-The cost of the rental includes full comprehensive insurance across Europe which is a major benefit over hire cars and there are no charges for additional drivers.
+The cost of the rental includes full comprehensive insurance across Europe which is a major benefit over traditional car hire and there are no charges for additional drivers.
 Drivers 18 years and older are able to drive these vehicles, whereas car hire companies will only rent to persons over the age of 21.

-Australian travellers can visit udrive.com.au which provides pricing on all three brands in the one spot.
-All nationalities can access the Renault site here, the Citroen site here and the Peugeot site here.
+Australian travelers can visit udrive.com.au which provides pricing on all three brands in one spot.
+All nationalities can access the Renault site here, the Citroen site here, and the Peugeot site here.